sanujsriv/FoTo/README.md

 <This script will run FoTo on bbc dataset with 10 topics for the first query> <br/>

 # Visualizations
-Here is an example visualization produced by FoTo for searchsnippet - <br/>
+Here is an example visualization produced by FoTo of searchsnippet for query {sporting, athlete, racing}; (left) visualization of SEARCHSNIPPET by FoTo; (right) the corresponding document relevance density as per the aspects; black asterisks indicate keyword locations - <br/>

 ![ssnip_vis](/visualization/main_visualization_FoTo_example_searchsnippet.png)